-* Disclaimer: This blog post contains affiliate links, which means that we receive a small commission if you make a purchase through these links, at no additional cost to you.
+* Disclaimer: This blog post contains affiliate links, which means that we receive a small commission if you purchase through these links.
+However, this commission comes at no additional cost to you.

 How Does Inflammation Help the Immune System to Fight Pathogens?

 Let us quickly get some background on inflammation and how does it help the immune system to fight pathogens.
 Inflammation helps the immune system protect the body as a result of an immune-system based cellular response—these immune system cells flood the bloodstream of traumatic injuries and/or pathogens with blood, white blood cells, and essential hormones, all to fight off any potential issue and fast track the healing process.